Qibla finder: How Muslims in UAE can know right direction of Kaaba for prayer

 There are several apps that can help — however, most scholars agree that slight errors in direction would be forgiven

-Muslims worldwide are required to face Al Masjid Al Haram or the Kaaba in the Saudi Arabian city of Mecca while praying, no matter where they are on the map.
+Muslims worldwide are required to face Al Masjid Al Haram or the Kaaba in the Saudi Arabian city of Makkah while praying, no matter where they are on the map.

 For that reason, you may find a group of worshippers looking at shadows or checking their mobile phones to locate the 'Qibla', which literally means direction in Arabic but is commonly understood to refer to the Kaaba or direction for prayer.